einbahnstrasse/MHL-studio-methods/schedule.md

 18.30 Uhr / MHL / Elektronisches Studio (Raum 2.43)
 Elektroakustische Kompositionen und interaktive Systeme mit Studierenden der MHL.

 _There is limited seating for attendance.
-Please invite your friends to attend and please encourage them to register for a seat below:_
+Please invite your friends and encourage them to register for a seat below:_

 Begrenzte Besuchsanzahl, Anmeldung unter <a href="mailto:anmeldung@mh-luebeck.de">anmeldung@mh-luebeck.de</a>.